Double-Dot-Interactive/bevy_animations/README.md

     animations: ResMut<Animations>
 ) {
     let entity = commands.spawn(
-        AnimationDirection::Still // the `AnimationDirection` component is needed on the entity to determine the direction SpriteSheetBundle {
+        Animator::default(), // the `AnimationDirection` component is needed on the entity to determine the direction SpriteSheetBundle {
             texture_atlas: // your sprite sheet handle
             transform: Transform::from_xyz(0., 0., 0.) // your desired location in the `World`